Bourkekev/ms2-tourism-map/README.md

  - As a visitor to Dublin, I may want to see what the weather is like, which would be important if I was walking or the place of interest was outdoors.
  - A a visitor to Dublin, I would like to see the weather forecast for the next couple of days, to help me determine a plan of action.
  - As a visitor to or user who lives in Dublin, it would be useful to be able to make a list of places of interest I would like to see, and arrange them in order of priority.
 Event thought the website will store the list it would be useful to be able to email this list to myself, so I could access this should I have no internet connection or the website is offline.
+ - Find As a visitor to or user who lives in Dublin, I would also like to be able to search for other amenities in my area.

 #### As a developer